 As individuals we each bring something different to the project and look after different areas.
-We each have ten years’ or more experience in various complimentary areas such as event management, graphic design, label and artist management, promotion, journalism, and stage management.
+We each have more than a decade’s experience in various complimentary areas such as event management, graphic design, label and artist management, promotion, journalism, and stage management.
 This is what makes Original Cultures a diverse and strong project.

 Over the years Original Cultures has worked with a variety of individuals, from photographers to video crew, journalists to press officers, stage hands to catering crews, who have contributed to the project’s growth and history as well as the unique experience everyone has taken from it.
 There are too many to name but you know who you are and we thank you for being a part of it.